lexis00/Portfolio/README.md

 # Portfolio
 Welcome to my GitHub portfolio!
-Here you'll find projects that demonstrate my technical skills and problem-solving expertise.
+Explore projects that highlight my technical capabilities, strategic problem-solving, and commitment to building robust software solutions.

-As an aspiring software developer, I  focus on building scalable applications, automating workflows with versatile scripts, and designing optimized databases for efficient data handling.
-I also leverage cloud computing to enhance agility in software development.
-I'm driven by a passion for strategic problem-solving and ready to contribute to innovative projects.

-Programming Languages: SQL, Python, Java, PHP

-Tools: MySQL Workbench, MySQL CLI, SpringBoot,

-Cloud Solutions: AWS Lambda, AWS Amplify, AWS IaM, Amazon DynamoDB

-Education: Bellevue Univserity Bachelors of Science Software Development
+I specialize in developing APIs, managing databases, and automating workflows.
+I also leverage cloud technologies to improve performance, security, and scalability.
+My focus is on creating reliable, high-impact applications and systems.